SillyBubble/SillyBubble.github.io/content/authors/Wandong/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Candidate
+  - Alumni
 ---

-Zhiyuan is a PhD candidate in 3D printing and bio-inspired toughening designs.
+Wandong was a Postdoc researcher co-supervised by Sofia, working in fatigue and durability of Ti-CFRP bonded joints.